-Rat Dies After Gorging On Cash
+Rat Dies After Gorging On Cash While Stuck In ATM

 I’ve always been under the assumption the best way to catch a rat is with a bit of cheese or peanut butter.
 But it seems as if rats may have a different vice.
 Greed.
 Just ask the employees at a bank in Tinsukia, India, who recently noticed one of their ATM machines was out of order.